joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 - Security
 - Deployability

-Who dictates these requirements?
-The business, not the Architect.
+All of these non-functional requirements are often designed by a Software Architect, who is responsible for the overall system architecture.

+**The undesirable effect** of working with this approach, or rather of centralizing the responsibility of the architecture on an individual, **is to fall into the trap of diverging from the real goals and business needs**, because too focused on the resolution of the technical task, and far from the real necessity.

+Contrary to this approach, **the team**, owner of the project or product, **should be entitled of making architectural choices**.

 In the same way that we implement a new feature in the system, we should also be aware of the necessary high-level requirements in terms of security, availability, performance, and so on.

-Since I like to approach **"non-functional requirements" as business requirements**, I expect to find them all while discussing User Story or functionality with stakeholders or the product owner.
+We should approach **"non-functional requirements" as business requirements**, expecting to find them all while discussing User Stories or features with stakeholders or the product owner.

-Then **delegate the responsibility of finding the best choice of architecture to the team**, owner of the project or product, and not to a Software Architect.
+Then **delegate the responsibility of finding the best architectural choice to the team**, and not to a Software Architect.

 ## Architecture change as business does ...